nmamano/nmamano-personal-site/blog/iterativetreetraversal/iterativetreetraversal.md

 * https://leetcode.com/problems/diameter-of-binary-tree/

 This problem also requires passing information from the children to the parent in a postorder traversal.
 Here is a solution using the third approach again, but this time with lazy NULL-pointer detection.
-Note that we push a 0 to the `dephts` stack when we extract a NULL pointer from the main stack, and during processing we always do two pops regardless of the number of non-NULL children:
+Note that we push a 0 to the `depths` stack when we extract a NULL pointer from the main stack, and during processing we always do two pops regardless of the number of non-NULL children:

 ```C++
     int diameterOfBinaryTree(TreeNode* root) {